 To Liao P, “transforming is understood as being completed through arriving at a state of resonance between the bodily posture, gesture, movement, and the image to be transformed.”4 Take a space, as Liao P notes, in transforming, the body will merge with the space and create a personal space.
 The natural result are personal images within the space that take you.5

-To Deleuze and Gauttari, resonance is a becoming and there is always something to become.
+To Deleuze and Gauttari, resonance is a becoming and there is always something to become (just as there is always an affect).
 To D & G, “a becoming is not a correspondence between relations.
 But neither is it a resemblance, an imitation, or, at the limit, an identification.”10 In other words, a becoming is not merely miming or imitating a qualia, nor is it identifying as something (I am this or that), but something else altogether.
 One can perhaps think of a spirit, e.g. a totem entering or possession.
 The spirit of any and everything is its qualia.
 Transformation is resonance and becoming-a-qualia.

 Transmutation, sublimation, catharsis, recontextualization, ‘pataphorication, reduction and regeneration, remix, and play can all be forms of this transforming.
 It can also be the “Kyu” to the Jo-Ha-Kyu.
 To Stanislavski, the word if can lift us out of the ordinary world, which is a means for reduction/regeneration/edit, e.g. If my organs turned into marbles, then?11